Vinco11/webhcomms/README.md

 built for announcements

 --currently supports--

-.text obviously
+text obviously

-.emojis
+emojis

-.embeds
+embeds

-.links
+links

 --step by step guide below--
 1. make your webhook ( you have to have the permission )